 Work Items are a list of things to do on a job.
 They are lower than tasks, (aka stages or phases).
 They are small steps of work that can be ‘ticked off’ as they are completed.
-If you already have a QA Check List of some sort for each project, then Abtrac Work Items are quite possibly the exact same concept.
+If you already have a QA Check List of some sort for each job/project, then Abtrac Work Items are quite possibly the exact same concept.
 Examples of a work item might be a day-long site visit, or a 4 hour piece of work in the office to write a report.
-Each of these and more may be all under a task (aka stage or phase) of “Feasibility Planning”.
+Each of these and more may all be under a task (aka stage or phase) of ‘Feasibility Planning’.

-Most offices start the week and look ahead several weeks sketching out work to be done and spreading it around the office for people to do.
-Using Abtrac work items the benefit is everyone knows what is being done and how long it is expected to take.
+Most offices start the week and look ahead several weeks when sketching out work to be done and spreading it around the office for people to do.
+Using Abtrac work items, the benefit is that everyone knows what is being done and how long it is expected to take.

 Seniors may be allocated 18-25 hours of work each week with an expectation of them completing it.
-From experience, one would know the rest of their time is unplanned interruptions and helping others etc.
+From experience, one would know the rest of their time is unplanned interruptions, helping others etc.

-Work items were implemented into Abtrac as a result of users saying “look it’s great knowing what happened last week and last month but we need to know what’s happening next week and next month”.
+Work items were implemented into Abtrac as a result of users saying “look it is great knowing what happened last week and last month, but we need to know what’s happening next week and next month”.

 So as a time management system, Abtrac switched to manage forward time as well as current time and time already spent.